tooxie/shiva-server/README.rst

 careful, all existing information **will be deleted**.
 If you just want to update your music collection, run the indexer again **without** the ``--reindex`` option.

+The indexer is optimized for performance; hard drive hits, like file reading or DB queries, are done as few as possible.
+As a consequence, memory usage is quite heavy.
+Keep that in mind when indexing large collections.

 Restricting extensions